 I was exhausted to the point of tears, was easily irritated with the people I loved most, and felt enormous guilt any time I gave myself a few minutes off, thinking about all of the productive things I should have accomplished with that time.

-I ultimately found I was worse at everything when I wasn’t taking an occasional rest.
+I ultimately found I was worse at everything when I wasn’t taking a regular day of rest.
 And that’s when I stumbled across Isaiah 58:13-14 (MSG) in my daily Bible reading:

 “If you watch your step on the Sabbath and don’t use my holy day for personal advantage, if you treat the Sabbath as a day of joy, God’s holy day as a celebration, if you honor it by refusing ‘business as usual,’ making money, running here and there — Then you’ll be free to enjoy God!
 Oh, I’ll make you ride high and soar above it all.
 I’ll make you feast on the inheritance of your ancestor Jacob.”
 Yes!
 God says so!

-The idea in the Bible was that one day a week, people would stop working.
-They’d attend church, spend time with their family and friends, and avoid checking any items off their to-do lists, all with the intention of honoring God.
-And it wasn’t just an Old Testament concept!
+The concept of sabbath in the Old Testament was that on the seventh day of the week, people would stop working.
+They’d spend the day attending church, spending time with their family and friends, and avoiding checking any items off their to-do lists, all with the intention of honoring God.
+And it wasn’t just an Old Testament sabbath law!

-In Mark 2:27-28, Jesus referred to himself as “Lord of the Sabbath.”
-He explained that we were not created to serve the sabbath, but that the sabbath was created to serve and help us.
+In the New Testament, Jesus referred to himself as “Lord of the Sabbath” (Mark 2:27-28).
+He explained that we were not created to serve the sabbath day, but that the sabbath day was created to serve and help us.

-Romans 14 further discusses that everything you do on a holy day (alluding to the sabbath) should be done to the glory of God.
+In Romans 14, the Apostle Paul further discusses that everything you do on a holy day (alluding to the sabbath) should be done to the glory of God.

 What Does a Modern Day Sabbath Look Like?

-So what does that mean for today?
-Because life 2000 years ago was obviously very different (and likely less busy) than it is now.
+So what does that mean for modern times?
+Because life in the Old Testament 2000 years ago was obviously very different (and likely less busy) than it is now.

 What things can you do to rest and honor God on a modern day sabbath?